gumgum/gumgum-ios-sdk/README.md

     imageView.pageURL = [NSURL URLWithString:@"http://gumgum.com"];
     imageView.delegate = // A UIViewController conforming to GGAdDelegate

-    // The ad will NOT start loading until an image is set. imageView.image = [UIImage alloc] init];
+    // The ad will NOT start loading until an image with at least 120px height is set. imageView.image = [UIImage alloc] init];
 }
 ```